-At Getting Back to Nature™ we have decided to re‐learn about the native foods that were consumed in Kentucky and elsewhere in the United States.
-Some of the impetus for this interest came from a talk that Obiora heard some years ago when the speaker had stated that there are an estimated 30, 000 plant species worldwide but only 150 are consumed, and out of that 150 only about 30 comprise our food intake (in the United States).
-Also it’s evident that the "food"—not everything that is sold in stores can be considered food nor real (i.e., GE/GMO, lab‐made, synthetic, etc.)—that we consume plays a big role in the increase in incidents of dis‐ease, especially here in the United States.
-Therefore we felt that it was a good idea to resurrect and regain knowledge of the foods we once consumed.
+At Getting Back to Nature™ we have decided to re‐learn about the native foods that were consumed in Kentucky and the South before the arrival of Europeans.
+Some of the impetus for this interest came from Obiora hearing someone speaking about there being an estimated 30, 000 edible plant species worldwide, but only 150 are consumed, and out of that 150, only about 30 are eaten in the United States.
+Also it’s evident that the "food"—not everything that is sold in stores can be considered food nor real (i.e., GE/GMO, lab‐made, synthetic, etc.)—that we eat plays a big role in the increase in incidents of dis‐ease, especially here in the United States.
+Therefore we felt that it was a good idea to resurrect and regain knowledge of the foods that had been consumed in the past.
 With this being the case, many of our food products are foraged.

-Our value‐added food products are hand‐crafted.
-For example, we make apple pectin in‐house for jams, jellies, and syrup that need pectin.
+Our value‐added food products are artisanal and made from scratch.
+For example, we make Apple Pectin in‐house for jams, jellies, and syrup that need pectin.
 We do not use fillers nor additives and believe that our most important ingredient (whether listed or not) is love.
-And our products are sold in glass jars, brown paper bags, biodegradable pots, and similar materials.
-We strive to be conscious of our actions and the impact they may have.